A man loading boxes into his PODS portable storage container, which is conveniently located in his driveway.

 How Much Access Will I Need?

-In addition to the size and volume of stuff you want to store, factor in how you’ll be using the storage space and how much access you’ll need.
+In addition to the size and volume of stuff you want to store, factor in how you’ll be using the storage space and how often you’ll need to get into it.
 For example, if the storage is part of a move and you won’t need any of your belongings when you’re between homes, then you can load your storage unit to the max.

 But if you’ll need to periodically get things out of storage, then you may want to create a bit of an aisle through the middle of your space.
 That way, you won’t have to unload half your stuff just to find one item you need.
 On the other hand, if you only need access to a few things, plan your loading strategically.
 Set aside the items you expect to need and load them last, so you’ll have easy access.

-A senior couple stands together in the front of their PODS storage container.
-The container is positioned in their driveway and the sliding door is open showing that it’s empty inside.
+A senior couple is standing together in the front of an open PODS storage container in their driveway

 How Much Driveway or Outdoor Space Do I Have?

-If you’re considering using a portable storage container, it’s important to determine how much room you have for placement.
+If you’re reading this storage unit size guide and considering using a portable storage container, it’s important to determine how much room you have for placement.
 If you choose PODS, for example, you will need to clear a space that’s 12 feet wide, 15 feet high, and 40 feet long.
 If your driveway isn’t that long, not to worry: A PODS driver can park your container on the street.
 Just be sure that the spot you have in mind is flat and clear of obstructions — and that you’ve acquired any permits, if necessary.

 What If I’m Not Sure What Storage Unit Size I Need?